WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-Managing Revisions Using Plugins
+Managing Post Revisions Using Plugins

-(The post revisions list – Post Editor section)
+(WordPress revisions list – Post Editor screen)

 Better Delete Revision